Medical Billing, Certificate

 The Medical Billing 18 college-credit certificate program provides students with the skills necessary to function as medical billers for all types of health care institutions.
 The curriculum includes medical terminology, health informatics, analysis of coded data used on claims for reimbursement, and principles of medical billing.

-A Certificate of Competency in Medical Billing will be awarded upon completion of this curriculum with a 2.0 GPA and a "C" or a better in all allied health courses.
+A certificate will be awarded upon completion of the program with a 2.0 GPA and a "C" or better in all AlHESN courses.

 Upon successful completion of this program, the student should be able to: